GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step3.md

       - checkout # check out the code in the project directory
       - run: echo "hello world" # run the echo command
 ```
-In this case, we have done it for you when you pulled down the repository.
-You can check if the config.yml contains the correct information using.

-`cat .circleci/config.yml`{{execute}}

 ## Validate and test it works